brycehanscomb/allege/README.md

 # Allege

 Make complex conditionals easier to read and write.
+Written in ES6 (ES2015) as a CommonJS module.

 ## Introduction